Join the mission

 Opportunities to serve:

 Virtual internships/fellowships are offered annually in January and June.
-A live deployment opportunity will be offered for select offices in September 2023.
+Deployments will occur every September and April.

 Applications open 11 months prior to the deployment date